leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 sudo chmod 777 -R FithHiChIP
 ```

-With the Outputs from above you will need:
+The inputs for FitHiChIP:

-- The Pairs files converted to HiC-Pro format.
+- The Pairs files generated during HiChIP aligment converted to HiC-Pro format (See instructions below)
-- MACS2 called peaks from relevant ChIP-seq data or do MACS2 call peaks from primary algimnents in HiChIP data
+- MACS2 called peaks from relevant ChIP-seq data or D1 MACS2 called peaks from primary algimnents created from HiChIP aligment data
 - Config file(example provided in this repository) specefying file locations and parameters

 ## HiC-Pro Installation